Growing up in the suburbs of New York City, I had the chance to enjoy many quintessential New Yorker experiences at a young age.

 The Highline is a shining example of a successful urban renewal project that cuts through Manhattan.

 The long-abandoned, elevated train tracks have been transformed into parks and gardens, offering visitors the chance to escape the streets' traffic below.

 The Highline also offers you the chance to get wonderful views of New York's ever-changing skyline.

 5. South Street Seaport

 New York City has always been a fascinating mix of new and old.
 Some of the world's first skyscrapers contrast against the newest, most technologically advanced building designs.

-These contrasts are also on display at the South Street Seaport, where tall ships from a bygone era contrast against modern buildings of glass and steel.
+These contrasts are also on display at the South Street Seaport, where tall ships from a bygone era contrast against the modern glass and steel buildings.

 Like the Yankees games, the South Street Seaport is a place I first experienced as a kid.
 I can still recall my fascination with the saltwater taffy we'd buy there.

 If you're looking to take a nautical twist this Summer, head to the South Street Seaport to explore the boats and enjoy your favorite seafood by the water.